MyEtherWallet/knowledge-base/source/_posts/en/hardware-wallets/using-ledger-with-mew.md

 ***

 Ledger Hardware Wallets are some of the most secure and intuitive cryptocurrency hardware wallets out there.
 They are available for purchase [here][buyLedger].

 *Please purchase hardware wallets from the original source.
 Hardware wallets bought off ebay or from other vendors cannot be guaranteed secure.*

 This particular hardware wallet supports a wide range of cryptocurrencies, but this guide is specifically made for accessing Ethereum and ERC-20 tokens while using MyEtherWallet (MEW).

 **This part is very important.** Your Ledger device comes as its own SEPARATE wallet.
-You cannot import your old MEW address into this, or use your old wallet with it.
+You should not import your old MEW address into this, or use your old wallet with it.
 It has its own private key, encrypted into the device itself.
 You will be choosing a new ethereum address on this device, and using it as your new main wallet.

 Without further ado, let’s begin!